-MBP will offer a review on Thursday, March 5, from 10:00 AM till Noon.
-Testing will be held on both March 6 and March 7, 2020, from 9:00 am till noon, with no written test handed out after 10:00 am.
-Practical exams, which are now self guided, will not be distributed after 11:00 am.
-All test candidates must pre-register for testing no later than February 27, 2020.
-Contact firstname.lastname@example.org to register.
+Master Beekeeper Program – Attend the MBP review on Thursday from 10:00 until 12:00 noon.
+Testing will be offered on Friday and Saturday from 9:00 A.M. until 12:00 Noon with no written test handed out after 10:00 A.M.
+Journeyman Practical exams, which are now self guided, will not be distributed after 11:00 A.M.
+All test candidates must preregister no later than February 27.
+Contact firstname.lastname@example.org to register

 You are also invited to a screening the University of North Carolina Wilmington documentary, “Keepers of the Bees”.
 Showtimes will be available on the program.

 Check back weekly for updates.
 More details will be posted as soon as they are finalized.